Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Results

+{This result has been previously observed in the simulations of \cite{jarne2019detailed}, but not described.} It is known from the Machine Learning field that orthogonal initialization of the weight matrix in recurrent networks improves learning \cite{pmlr-v48-arjovsky16}. {It is used sometimes as a regularization technique when minimizing the gradient, among others.}

 Let's consider the Flip Flop task.
-For this task, the minimum situation for the system to fulfilling the task is analogous to what happens in networks that learned AND or XOR tasks.
-For a given combination, the network must be able to have the passivated state of the output.
+For this task, the minimum situation for the system {to fulfil} the task is analogous to what happens in networks that learned AND or XOR tasks.
+For a given combination, the network must be able to {present} the passivated state of the output.

 The cases obtained in this work can be classified into similar categories as before.
-Nevertheless, this task has an additional complexity related to the distance between consecutive stimuli and the capacity of the system between stimuli to pass from the transient to the steady-state.
+Nevertheless, this task has an additional complexity related to the distance between consecutive stimuli and the capacity of the system between stimuli to pass from the transient to the steady-state. {The Flip Flop is not only a binary decision, and the distribution of eigenvalues in the complex plane frequently has more of them outside the unit circle compared to the other tasks.}

-In general, in most situations it is found that a fixed point state corresponding to the real eigenvalue appears and a complex conjugate pair, which is also generally related to the passivated state of the output.
+{In most situations, it is observed} that a fixed point state corresponding to the real eigenvalue appears and {also} a complex conjugate pair, which is generally related to the passivated state of the output.